 Turning 40 came and went like any other day in the life of a work-at-home, homeschooling mama.
 I got up, did my thing, and went for dinner.

 Age has always just been a number to me.
-I've always felt older than I am.
+I've always felt older than I am, but in a good way.
 Those I worked with and hang out with are almost all older than I am.
 I don't know why God arranged it that way.

 This year I feel….alive.
 I feel ready to go and see what God has in store.
 With my birthday so close to the new year it feels like one and the same yet it's less about those and more about what God has been speaking to me.

-So here's 40 things I've learned.
+So here are 40 things I've learned.
 I hope they encourage you, pique your curiosity, or make you smile.

 - You are not the sum of your past mistakes.
 Trust me, Jesus is bigger.

 - Speaking of friends, the ones from high school – most of them won't last.
 It's okay.
 That's the way it goes.
 But the one or two that do will be with you for life, even miles away.
-(Love you Tabby).
+Make some time for them.

 - Be willing to talk about the hard stuff you've been through.
 Others need to know it will be okay.